BenjaminNolan/moontime/README.md

 in charge of keeping it spinning, I assume) also add leap seconds occasionally, but we're not going to go down to that level of accuracy here.

-Our Moonth lasts 29.5 Earth days, and our discrepency between the Lunar calendar year and the Gregorian calendar year is 11.24 days, or 0.381 Moonths.
+Our Moonth lasts 29.5 Earth days, and our discrepancy between the Lunar calendar year and the Gregorian calendar year is 11.24 days, or 0.381 Moonths.
 This means that roughly every three years we need to insert an additional Moonth into the Lunar calendar year in order to keep things as in synch as possible.
 However, as